-At their meeting on 29 April 2014, after revoking a similar resolution adopted on 29 April 2013, the Shareholders approved the proposal to acquire and dispose of treasury shares in accordance with art.
+At their meeting on 28 April 2015, after revoking a similar resolution adopted on 29 April 2014, the Shareholders approved the proposal to acquire and dispose of treasury shares in accordance with art.
 2357 and subsequent articles of the Italian Civil Code, for the purpose of stabilizing the Company share price and sustaining liquidity, and, if deemed necessary by the Board of Directors, through an independent intermediary, of establishing a "shares stock" as provided in Consob regulation 16839/2009.
 The Board was authorized to acquire treasury shares up to the maximum number permitted by law, for a period of 18 months from the date of authorization, by use of available reserves, including the share premium reserve, as resulting from the last approved annual financial statements.
 Specifically, the Board of Directors will be authorized to acquire treasury shares on one or more occasions, acquiring shares directly on the market and through authorized intermediary - in accordance with the procedures provided by art.
-144 bis, paragraph 1, letter b of the Issuer Regulation and relevant Instructions - and, in case such operations are carried out, according to accepted market practices, pursuant to the regulations introduced by Consob Resolution No. 16839/2009.
+144 bis, paragraph 1, letter b of the Issuer Regulations and relevant Instructions - and, in case such operations are carried out, according to accepted market practices, pursuant to the regulations introduced by Consob Resolution No. 16839/2009.
 Minimum price and maximum acquisition price per share are set at an amount equal to the average official purchase price of the share on Borsa Italiana S.p.A. for the 15 working days preceding the purchase, respectively reduced or increased by 20%.
 In case such operations are carried out according to accepted market practices under Consob Resolution 16839/2009, the purchase of treasury shares shall be subject to further limits, including price limits, provided therein.
 The Board was authorized to sell, on one or more occasions, any acquired treasury shares, setting the minimum sale price per share no lower than the minimum price calculated following the criteria adopted for their purchase.
 Should the treasury shares be sold according to accepted market practices under Consob Resolution 16839/2009, the sale of treasury shares shall be subject to further limits, including price limits, provided therein.
-A similar authorization for a further period of 18 months will be proposed at the Shareholders' Meeting, whose calling was approved by the meeting of the Board of Directors approving this Report.

-In 2014, as part of the share buy-back plans, no treasury shares were sold or purchased.
-At 31 December 2014, Cairo Communication held a total of n.
+In 2015, as part of the share buy-back plans, no treasury shares were sold or purchased.
+At 31 December 2015, Cairo Communication held a total of n.
 779 treasury shares, or 0.001% of the share capital, subject to art.
 2357-ter of the Italian Civil Code.